evoldoers/historian/README.md

 REFERENCES

-The reconstruction method uses phylogenetic transducers, as described in:
+The initial reconstruction uses phylogenetic transducers, as described in:
   Westesson, Lunter, Paten & Holmes (2012).
 Accurate Reconstruction of Insertion-Deletion Histories by Statistical Phylogenetics.
   PLoS One, DOI: 10.1371/journal.pone.0034572